2,5-Dimethoxy-4-methylamphetamine: History

 DOM was first synthesized and tested in 1963 by Alexander Shulgin, who was investigating the effect of 4-position substitutions on psychedelic amphetamines.
+His 15-year-old son Theodore "Ted" Shulgin assisted in the synthesis of DOM by performing the first step of the synthesis at Dow Chemical Company on June 22, 1963 during a brief period when he was interested in chemistry.
+Later, Alexander Shulgin completed the synthesis on November 30, 1963.
+He initially discovered the effects of DOM on January 4, 1964, when he ingested a 1 mg dose orally.
+The hallucinogenic effects of DOM were discovered on February 3, 1964 by Shulgin's colleague Thornton W. Sargent when he ingested 2.3 mg.
+The first clearly psychedelic experience occurred with a dose of 4.1 mg on November 6, 1964.
+Shulgin hoped that Dow Chemical Company would develop DOM for medical purposes.

-In mid-1967, tablets containing 20 mg (later 10 mg) of DOM were widely distributed in the Haight-Ashbury District of San Francisco under the name of STP, having been manufactured by underground chemists Owsley Stanley and Tim Scully.
+In mid-1967, tablets containing 20 mg and later 10 mg of DOM were widely distributed in the Haight-Ashbury District of San Francisco under the name of STP, having been manufactured by underground chemists Owsley Stanley and Tim Scully.
 This short-lived appearance of DOM on the black market proved disastrous for several reasons.
 First, the tablets contained an excessively high dose of the chemical.
-This, combined with DOM's slow onset of action (which encouraged some users, familiar with drugs that have quicker onsets, such as LSD, to re-dose) and its remarkably long duration, caused many users to panic and sent some to the emergency room.
+This, combined with DOM's slow onset (which encouraged some users, familiar with drugs that have quicker onsets, such as LSD, to re-dose) and its remarkably long duration, caused many users to panic and sent some to the emergency room.
 Second, treatment of such overdoses was complicated by the fact that no one at the time knew that the tablets called STP were, in fact, DOM, and there was no effective antidote.

 Society and culture

 Names

 The name DOM is an acronym of the code name "des-oxy-methyl" coined by the drug's inventor Alexander Shulgin.
+The drug was also initially known by the code name K-61,082 and is widely known by its nickname STP.
+The STP name has been said to stand for various acronyms, including Serenity, Tranquility, and Peace, Super Terrific Psychedelic, Stop The Police, and Too Stupid to Puke, among others.

+Popular culture

+DOM (STP) was featured in the 1968 psychedelic film Psych-Out.